 Director of Latin American and Spanish Film Festival

 A native of Spain, Tapia holds a Ph.D. in Spanish Literature from Penn State University, a M.A. in Spanish and Foreign Language Education from the University of Delaware, and a B.A. and M.A. in English Philology from the University of Granada (Spain).

 Professor Tapia teaches Spanish language, culture, literature and film at Lawrence.
 She received the Lawrence University Young Teacher Award in 2005 and the University Award for Excellence in Advising in 2014.

-Publications and research include a book on Catalan nationalism in late 20th century Spanish literature, journal articles, book chapters, and conference presentations on Spanish and Latin American fiction and film.
+Publications and research include a book on the portrayal of Catalan nationalism in the late 20th century Spanish novel, journal articles, book chapters, and conference presentations on Spanish and Latin American fiction and film.

 - EDITOR OF JOURNAL DOSSIER: “Studies on Contemporary Latin American Cinema.
 [Estudios de cine latinoamericano actual.]”
-Revista Internacional d’Humanitats (RIH), 29 (Sep-Dec 2013).
+Revista Internacional d’Humanitats (RIH), 29 (Dec 2013).